ecmwf/open-ecpds/docs/rest-api.md

 ## Permission Configuration

+!!! tip "Prefer the API Client web interface"
+    The recommended way to create and manage API clients is the **API Client Server Permissions** page (`/do/user/api`) in the web interface, rather than editing the `[API]` section of the properties file directly.
+When a client is created there, a random secret is generated and shown to you **once**; only its hash is stored server-side, and it can be reset at any time without editing configuration files or restarting the server.
+Permissions can also be toggled per-service from the same page.
+Setting plaintext passwords directly in the properties file still works (for backward compatibility, and for values already provisioned at startup), but is **not recommended** since the password is stored and distributed in clear text wherever that configuration file is deployed.

-API users and their allowed operations are defined in the OpenECPDS properties file under the `[API]` section.
+API users and their allowed operations can also be defined in the OpenECPDS properties file under the `[API]` section — this is mainly useful for bootstrapping the first client(s) before the web interface is available, or for automated deployments that provision configuration files.
+Entries found here are migrated into the database-backed API client store on startup (and then manageable from `/do/user/api` like any other client).
 The format is:

 ```ini
 [API]